 When making such an extensive commitment, Saab undertakes a comprehensive analysis of the country concerned before considering entering into an agreement.

-“You have to understand the country and its conditions, its driving ...
+“You have to understand ...

 Welcome to the official Gripen blog by Saab.
 This site features information and commentary about the Gripen fighter jet.